-All streams crossed by the special permit segment are considered sensitive surface waters and are either listed by the PFBC as stream sections that support the natural reproduction of trout or are Un-named tributary that contribute to the water quality of the naturally reproducing stream (PFBC, 2017a).
-Additional sensitive surface waters were those considered as an approved trout water by the PFBC (PFBC, 2017b).
-No streams crossed by the special permit segment are listed on the PFBC website as being Class A wild trout streams or wilderness trout streams (PFBC, 2017c and 2017d).
+All streams crossed by the special permit segment are considered to be sensitive surface waters due to them being listed by the PFBC as either a stream sections that supports the natural reproduction of trout or are an UNT that contributes to the water quality of the naturally reproducing stream (PFBC, 2021a).
+Additional sensitive surface waters were those considered as an approved trout water by the PFBC (PFBC, 2021b).
+Bull Run is crossed by the Project and has been added to the PFBC Class A wild trout streams listing as of February 1, 2021.
+No other streams crossed by the Project on the PFBC website are streams officially proposed for Class A designation or considered to be wilderness trout streams (PFBC, 2021c, 2021d and 2021e).